 5 minute read

 The US yield curve has historically provided an accurate barometer of the economic outlook.
-But it is wrong to conclude the recent flattening is pointing to a recession, argues James McAveley.
+But it may be wrong to conclude the recent flattening is pointing to a recession, argues James McAveley.*

 The shape of the US yield curve is closely watched by financial markets for good reason.
 After all, an inverted yield curve, where short-dated debt yields more than debt with longer maturities, has been an accurate harbinger of the last seven US recessions, going back as far as the late 1960s.

 Although the US curve is not currently inverted, it has flattened appreciably in 2017 as yields on long-dated US bonds plunged to their lowest level in more than a year.
 As can be seen in chart 1, the slide in longer dated bond yields has driven the spread between the yield on two- and ten-year debt to 77 basis points, close to its lowest level in a decade and down from a December high of 136 basis points in the aftermath of Donald Trump’s election victory.
 This has prompted many to conclude the bond market may be on the verge of inverting, signaling a recession may be looming.

 Chart 1 – US government 10-year minus 2-year yield

 Since historically yield curves have inverted when the economy is about to go into recession, it is understandable why investors might draw this conclusion.